sohamkapileshwar2/Memory-Agent/README.md

 2. MemAI based on the user input will either retrieve or store relevant information in a persistent storage.

 ### To do:
-1. Fix all tools.
-All tools should work
+1. Add correct prompts and comments to understand the function ( agent should make tool call only when needed)
-2. Agentic Loop
+2. Tracing raw API calls
-3. Insert chat historys
+3. Design on how to not store information everytime
 4. Cleanup everything not needed